Roles

 Setting Call Forwards

-If a user should have the permission to set call forwards for other users using Function Codes, a role with the role type redirect.group is required.
+If a user should have the permission to set call forwards for other users using Function Codes, a permission with the role type redirect.group is required.

 Example:

-Under > > add a new role with the title “Call Forwarding”.
+Under > > add a new permission with the title “Call Forwarding”.

 Click and apply the changes.